FinnRules/xote/xote/README.txt

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-License for the Follwoing Textures, Models and Sounds
+License for the Following Textures, Models and Sounds
 ---------------------------------------
 CC-BY-SA 3.0 UNPORTED.
 Created by RobinFox